THE ULTIMATE GUIDE TO MANAGING REMOTE WORKERS

 Think of it this way: If all five employees of a company worked in the same location, few people would worry about knocking on the owner’s door to ask a question or talk through a problem.
 But when three of those employees work from their homes in separate states, the dynamic changes.
 Picking up the phone to call the boss feels like a higher bar, so employees turn to email, which is rarely as clear as direct conversation and can involve a long wait for answers if the boss is out of the office.

 Messaging can speed things along, but it, too, requires care to craft each line if the conversation is going to be efficient and productive.
 A click-to-start video call is the best solution, since it allows the owner and employee to speak more naturally than they would on the telephone and to read each other’s body language.
-Layering on collaboration features such as document sharing and video makes it possible for colleagues to work through issues like they would if they were in the same room.
+Layering on collaboration features such as document sharing makes it possible for colleagues to work through issues like they would if they were in the same room.
+File sharing and remote collaboration could be achievable with the likes of software such as filecenterdms or similar software available that can take work documents and files to the cloud, enabling employees to work and organize various work files and processes efficiently together as a team.

 The Secret to Remote Worker Collaboration